BlinkTrack: Feature Tracking over 80 FPS via Events and Images: MultiTrack, EC-occ and EDS-occ

 \subsection{EC-occ, EDS-occ}

-When applying occlusion on an existing dataset, in order to acquire high frame rate images, we interpolate the color image using FILM\cite{reda2022film}, which iterates 4 times, inserting 15 frames for each color frame interval.
-With existing high frame rate background images, the same procedures are applied to create occlusion on existing dataset, obtaining event data with occlusion from DVS-Voltmeter\cite{Lin2022DVSVoltmeterSP} and visibility of given tracks with instance map.
+When applying occlusion on an existing dataset, we first interpolate the images using FILM\cite{reda2022film}, which iterates 4 times, inserting 15 frames for each color frame interval(final 384 Hz for EC\cite{ec} and 1200 Hz for EDS\cite{eds}).
+With interpolated high frame rate background images, the same procedures are applied to create occlusion on the existing dataset, obtaining occluded event data from DVS-Voltmeter\cite{Lin2022DVSVoltmeterSP} and visibility of given tracks from the instance map.
+By applying this pipeline, EC\cite{ec} and EDS\cite{eds} are occluded and processed to EC-occ and EDS-occ.

-EC\cite{ec} and EDS\cite{eds} are occluded and processed to EC-occ and EDS-occ.
-However, it is held by some that synthetic events exhibit significant differences from events captured by real event cameras since the noise is not modeled.
-So we conduct an experiment by also generating events from interpolated but not occluded images, EC-syn and EDS-syn, to measure the real events and our synthetic events.
-Tab. \ref{tab:syn_real} shows the slight difference in evaluation metric between real and synthetic data, which proves that the synthetic data could be creditable in evaluation.